+Class (2): Not fewer than two and not more than three Senior Academic Officers.

-Class (3): Not fewer than seven and not more than eight persons who shall be neither Staff nor
+Class (3): Not fewer than seven and not more than eight persons who shall be neither Staff nor Students.

-Students.

 Class (4): Three members of the Senate, of whom not more than two may be Professors.
 Class (5): One member of Professional Staff.
 Class (6): The President of the Students' Union.